frasertweedale/notes-redhat/design/freeipa-sub-ca.rst

 There are many use cases for user certificates that could apply simultaneously.
-Assuming that each use case is represented by a single security domain, not all use cases will necessarily apply to all users.
-Because of this, it might be appropriate to "assign" each user to only the security domains that apply to that user.
+Assuming that each use case is represented by a single CA, not all use cases will necessarily apply to all users.
-Only those users assigned to a security domain would be able to request certificates from that domain.
+Because of this, it might be appropriate to allows users to request certificates from only those CAs that apply to them.

 ***Does this make sense, and should it be an initial requirement?***

-Users would be associated to security domains through the existing *User Groups* would be used for this, with the group schema being extended to support assignment to zero or more security domains.
+Users would be associated to CAs through the existing *User Groups* would be used for this, with the group schema being extended to support assignment to zero or more CAs.

 Certmonger